Blood Family Isn’t Always Healthy Family

 Is it disrespectful to ask someone why they are grumpy?
 Or mad?
 Or sad?
 Or even happy for that matter?

-Or, is calling someone a bitch, saying fuck you, and then trying to physically assault them actually what’s disrespectful?
+Or, is calling someone a bitch, saying fuck you, and then charging at them swinging your hands like you’re going to attack, actually what’s disrespectful?

 It doesn’t take much common sense to figure that one out.